 The poetic journey in Bolaño's chapters

-This period is characterized by the encounter with poets such as Carlos Pezoa Veliz and Jorge Telleir, whose verses helped shape Bolaño's artistic vision and poetry as a form of resistance.
+This period is characterized by his encounter with poets such as Carlos Pezoa Veliz and Jorge Telleir, whose verses helped shape Bolaño's artistic vision and poetry as a form of resistance.

 The artistic refuge in Barcelona

 The second chapter transports viewers to Barcelona, where Bolaño takes refuge in search of new creative inspiration.
-Here, together with his friend the poet Bruno Montané, he continues to explore the world of poetry, finding comfort and challenge in the works of Enrique Lihn and the tormented creations of Rodrigo Lira.
+Here, together with his friend, the poet Bruno Montané, he continues to explore the world of poetry, finding solace and challenge in the works of Enrique Lihn and the tormented creations of Rodrigo Lira.

 This period represents a phase of introspection and confrontation with one's personal demons, which are reflected in poetry.

 The third and final chapter addresses the theme of Latin American dictatorships.
-In this context, the powerful verses of Raúl Zurita emerge, condemning the horror of the desaparecidos, and the poetry of Claudio Bertoni, who with his ironic and colloquial tone offers a critical look at a reality pervaded by suffering and resistance.
+In this context, the powerful verses of Raúl Zurita, condemning the horror of the disappeared, and the poetry of Claudio Bertoni, which with its ironic and colloquial tone offers a critical perspective on a reality pervaded by suffering and resistance, emerge.

 These poets become symbols of a struggle that transcends time and space, bringing to light the importance of poetry as a vehicle of denunciation and hope.